derekTurner/Javascript-Games_Fund-23/Block_3/section_1e_deno/firstBabylon.md

 The TSConfig referenc can be fond [here](https://www.typescriptlang.org/tsconfig).

-Add this index.html file to babylonProj:
+Edit index.html file in example 1 to read:

 **index.html**
 ```html